 A letter is a welcome gift from the home front.
 Here’s why writing letters to our troops is important:

 Letters and care packages from home break up the monotony and remind our troops of what is waiting for them back home.
-A word of encouragement or some of “mom’s homemade cookies” give them the strength they need to carry on and complete the mission at hand.
+A word of encouragement can help give them the strength they need to carry on and complete the mission at hand.

-Many troops don’t have anyone who writes to them.
-By writing supportive letters, you bring a little bit of home to their dangerous, stressful corner of the world.
+Many troops don’t have anyone who writes to them or have little knowledge of news and pop culture back in the States.
+By writing supportive letters, you bring a little bit of home to their corner of the world.

 We all need friends, and having a written correspondence with a deployed service member helps to foster friendship.
+If you have been deployed, then you can empathize with and support your pen pal through his or her struggles.
 If you’ve never been deployed, then you have an opportunity to learn about what life is like in a combat zone.
-If you have been deployed, then you can empathize with and support your pen pal through his or her struggles.
+But keep in mind: When building a friendship with an overseas servicemember, focus on what you can bring to the table.
+Asking too many personal details can be an invasion of privacy and may turn your pen pall off to letter writing.
+Build up to a friendship using these tips:

 What to Write